michaeljwright/robobull-trading-bot/README.md

 - Run `docker-compose up`

-- Create a new user by going here: (http://localhost:3001/create-user).
+- Create a new user by going here: (http://localhost:3000/create-user).
 You'll then be redirected to the trading terminal.
 You only need to create a new user once.

-- Once you've created a new user, you can re-run the trading bot in the future by visiting (http://localhost:3001/run).
+- Once you've created a new user, you can re-run the trading bot in the future by visiting (http://localhost:3000/run).
+However, you may need to stop the docker container and start it again to rerun the trading bot (this is due to only 1 connection allowed per trading account on Alpaca).

 - You can also visit (http://localhost:8081) to view and manage MongoDb data